brandon-rhodes/python-patterns/gang-of-four/bridge/index.rst

  The Bridge Pattern
 ====================

+.. todo make sure I say complicated not complex

 *A “Structural Pattern” from the* :doc:`/gang-of-four/index`

 .. admonition:: Verdict

-   The Bridge Pattern helps improve the design of classes so Python programmers won’t need multiple inheritance or mixins to customize them.
+   The Bridge Pattern helps improve the design of Python classes that might otherwise need tricks like multiple inheritance and mixins.
-   Instead of a single complicated class that needs to be customized across multiple axes, the Bridge Pattern recommends that several simple classes be composed together to perform the same task.
+   Instead of a single complicated class that couples several behaviors together, the Bridge Pattern recommends that simpler classes be composed together to perform the same task.

+object oriented folks will have seen situations where a single class needs to be specialized along many different axes at once
+symptom: classes with long names in example below, ``FilteredFileLogger``

+the bridge pattern
+recommends decomposing a complicated class into several classes, with a more abstract outer class holding a reference to an implementation in an inner class

 Unwitting Superclasses
 ======================

-Some early experiments in object orientation imagined that a primary purpose of software libraries would be to provide useful superclasses, whose code we would re-use by subclassing them.

 An overly simplistic example can drive our discussion.
-Imagine a logging library
-that provides a ``Logger`` superclass and invites programmers to specialize it:
+Imagine a naive ``Logger`` class that provides a basic interface for issuing log messages and invites the programmer to specialize it:

 .. testcode::